iconals/W95-Qemu-8GB-RAM/README.md

 You will need to use rloews patchmem after windows installs, then you can set higher memory limits >512.
-After pachmem us run you can enable himemex using sysenter method (in my case).
+After pachmem has run you can enable himemex using sysenter method (in my case).
 Then you can setup ramdrives.

 Readme source for Rloew projects: (Https warning)